PeggyJV/steward/README.md

 Steward is an application intended for developers and validators on Sommelier network.

-It can run as a voter in the Cosmos Sommelier protocol or in test mode to directly interact with Ethereum contracts as a single signer.
+It can run as a server in the Cosmos Sommelier protocol or in test mode to directly interact with Ethereum contracts as a single signer.

 It integrates the full functionality of [Gorc](https://github.com/PeggyJV/gravity-bridge/tree/main/orchestrator/gorc) for operating as an orchestrator and relayer of [Gravity bridge](https://github.com/PeggyJV/gravity-bridge) messages between the Ethereum and Cosmos chains.